Our Unschooling Resources for 2020

 What I love about Masterpiece Society is that they’ve got everything covered.
 No really.
 There are classes for every age group, classes on every art medium, one time classes, whole courses, handcraft, classes linking art and literature, classes and education on famous artists, an art history podcast, printable resources, and more things being added regularly!
 It’s everything we need and I see us using it for years to come.

-Studio Membership is only open for new members a few times a year and the next intake will be from Monday January 20th to Friday January 24th so don’t miss out.
+Studio Membership is only open for new members a few times a year so don’t miss out!

 Prodigy is a free online maths game my kids play.
 They love it.
 I’m not sure exactly of the story but basically I think you’re a wizard and you battle monsters by casting spells.
 You get to cast spells when you answer a math problem correctly.
 There seems to be a lot more to the story than that but it sounded very complicated when they explained it to me, ha!